 for complex reconstructive conditions.

-Working closely with the pediatric Urology Program, the Miami Children's Hospital Center for Enuresis and Urinary Disorders offers a comprehensive approach for the diagnosis and treatment of a wide range of dysfunctional urinary disorders including primary and nocturnal enuresis (bed wetting), diurnal enuresis, vesicoureteral reflux, and urinary tract infections.
+Working closely with the pediatric Urology Program, the Nicklaus Children's Hospital Center for Enuresis and Urinary Disorders offers a comprehensive approach for the diagnosis and treatment of a wide range of dysfunctional urinary disorders including primary and nocturnal enuresis (bed wetting), diurnal enuresis, vesicoureteral reflux, and urinary tract infections.
 Children's urology tests include urine studies, blood analyses, radiological imaging, and urodynamics (eg: measuring the bladder capacity and quantifying the flow of urine).

-For more information regarding pediatric urology, or to schedule an appointment, please contact the MCH Division of Urology and Urological Surgery at (305) 669-6448.
+For more information regarding pediatric urology, or to schedule an appointment, please contact the NCH Division of Urology and Urological Surgery at (305) 669-6448.